Saba is a sophomore at Harvard College in Cambridge, Massachusetts.

 After school, Simran participates in National Art Honors Society, Speech & Debate, DECA, tutors at Kumon, and leads Leaders for Literacy, a club dedicated to fighting adult illiteracy.
 She also enjoys reading, drawing, and bubble tea.

-Amina Rhamatzada is a junior at Half Hollow Hills High School East in Dix Hills, New York.
+Amina Rhamatzada is a senior at Half Hollow Hills High School East in Dix Hills, New York.

 As a Middle Eastern woman, Amina has been exposed to her beautiful culture through books, movies, songs and more.
 She has always wanted to share it with her peers and teach them about a culture tainted in mainstream media and society.